Renewable EnerGIS Map

-Renewable EnerGIS will help with “first cut” site decisions.
-In most cases, the data presented in these maps are calculated estimates; measurements for specific sites are very limited and may not be reflected in these maps.
+Renewable EnerGIS will help with “first cut” due diligence.
+In most cases, the data presented in these maps are calculated estimates, as measurements for specific sites are very limited and may not be accurately reflected in these maps.
 Site surveys and initial due diligence are required to determine actual site attributes.
-Links are provided to helpful websites with additional information.

-Department of Defense (DoD) in Hawaii requests early consultation on plans for renewable energy and associated energy infrastructure projects to jointly analyze and mitigate impacts to current and future military training, testing, and readiness including, but not limited to; Military Operating Areas (MOAs), Military Training Routes (MTRs), air space, radar surveillance, coastal, and ground access and ocean use, when making any land use decisions regarding renewable energy.
+Department of Defense (DoD) in Hawaii requests early consultation on plans for renewable energy and associated energy infrastructure projects to jointly analyze and mitigate impacts to current and future military training, testing, and readiness including, but not limited to Military Operating Areas (MOAs), Military Training Routes (MTRs), air space, radar surveillance, coastal, ground access, and ocean use when making any land use decisions regarding renewable energy.
 The DoD must also fulfill requirements found in Title 10 United States Code (USC) and the current National Defense Authorization Act (NDAA).
 Federal agency renewable energy contracting opportunities may be found at: https://www.fbo.gov/

 Therefore, the following notifications should be made:

 Department of Defense (DoD) Energy Siting Clearinghouse (for all projects)

 Hawaii Statewide GIS Program Resources